blog / Entrepreneurship

 There is obviously no right or wrong answer to such a question.
-I have seen successful companies who have bootstrapped their entire initial phase.
+I have seen successful companies that have bootstrapped their entire initial phase.
 On the other hand, I have also seen VC-funded startups that raise funds every 18-24 months.

-To keep the startup going in the initial phase is all about, can you grow and delight your customers?
+To keep the startup going in the initial phase is all about, can you grow and delight your customers.
 You can’t have growth and also be profitable in the first phase.
 It is important to consider unit economics here before counting the marketing costs.

 - Are you making or losing money?